Banner Health

 • Difficulty staying awake or unresponsive behavior

-Learn more about seeking medical care for the flu.
+Learn more about when to seek medical care for the flu.

 It’s not too late to get your flu shot

-Even if you've already had the flu this season, a flu shot can help protect you from getting sick again with a different strain.
+Even if you’ve already had the flu this season, the vaccine can help protect you from other strains that may still circulate.

-Learn more about flu vaccination and common myths and facts about flu shots.
+Learn more about flu vaccines and common myths.

 BH Icon Urgent_Care_White